top of page

-Initial line of research: GAME & MEDIA VIOLENCE
+Initial line of research: GAMES & MEDIA VIOLENCE

 Main cross-cutting research path: Affective Processes

-The current lines of research are aligned with the United Nations Agenda 2030, in which I intend to make an active and relevant contribution to the Sustainable Development Goals (SDGs), by conducting research targeting the following SDGs:
+My lines of research are aligned with the United Nations Agenda 2030.
+I am committed to making a significant contribution to the Sustainable Development Goals (SDGs) through my research, which targets the following specific goals:

-Within the vast field of research on affective and cognitive processes, most of my contribution can be subdivided into the following interconnected sub-areas:
+In the broad field of research on affective and cognitive processes, my contributions can be categorized into several interconnected sub-areas:

 Conceptualization and Assessment of EMOTIONS